 - Use of an assistive device such as a cane or walker.

 Two types of drugs are used to prevent and treat osteoporosis:

 - Antiresorptive Drugs.
 Antiresorptives include bisphosphonates, selective estrogen-receptor modulators (SERMs), denosumab, and calcitonin.
 Bisphosphonates are the standard drugs used for osteoporosis.
 These drugs block resorption (preventing bone breakdown), which slows the rate of bone remodeling, but they cannot rebuild bone.
 Because resorption and reformation occur naturally as a continuous process, blocking resorption may eventually also reduce bone formation.

 - Anabolic (Bone-Forming) Drugs.
 Drugs that rebuild bone are known as anabolics.
 The primary anabolic drug is low-dose parathyroid hormone (PTH), which is administered through injections.
 This drug may help restore bone and prevent fractures.
-PTH is relatively new, and its long-term effects are still unknown.
+Romosozumab is another bone-forming drug recently approved by the FDA for osteoporosis.